 - Sports and leisure: there are two free turn-up-and-play tennis courts and a multi-use games area (for basketball or all-weather football); a trim trail (outdoor gym); outdoor table tennis table and a 0.5 mile peripheral path (walking and running).
 All free!

 - Toilets: there are some very basic (free) public loos in the old pavilion across the park and a RADAR-key accessed disabled loo.
 They are unlocked at 9am and locked at 5pm (or 7pm in the Summer).
-In 2017/2018, we hope to get a new pavilion and so also new loos, but these will probably have a small charge (maybe 20p, like in Cherry Hinton).
+In 2018, we hope to get a new pavilion and so also new loos, but these might have a small charge (maybe 20p, like in Cherry Hinton).

 - Food, drink, shops: there is a very good Coffee Shop at the park-end of Wulfstan Way, the new Queen Edith Pub is opposite (opens at 12 noon), which we like a lot, and a few shops.
 There are several cafes and shops on the Addenbrooke's site.